ZaphodAndo/scribejs/README.md

-# ScribeJS 📝
+# Scribe 📝

-ScribeJS is a package that allows you to create randomly generated sentences by providing datasets of values and specifying which parts of a sentence you wish to randomise.
+Scribe is a package that allows you to create randomly generated sentences by providing datasets of values and specifying which parts of a sentence you wish to randomise.

 ## Syntax